Continually Updated Clinical Reference

 Patients with TBI may experience a variety of communication disorders, including aphasia, dysarthria, apraxia, and stuttering.
 Most typical are disturbances of perception, behavior, information retrieval, memory, and executive functioning.
 Social difficulties are common due to impairment in social perceptiveness, self-regulation, emotional lability, and perseveration.
 Expressive language deficits often include confabulation, circumlocution, and verbosity.

-Patients with TBI often show deficits in perception, language, and memory; therefore, all of these modalities should be evaluated.
+Because patients with TBI often show deficits in perception, language, and memory, all of these modalities should be evaluated.
 As patients recover, they generally demonstrate progressive improvement in cognitive functioning.
 Because recovery is a dynamic process, patients with TBI should be tracked serially by a neuropsychologist to help guide the treatment plan.

 Treatment of the cognitive-communicative deficits in patients with TBI requires special considerations.
 Most patients with TBI are aged younger than 30 years and have the potential to return to the workforce.
-Although initially the patient benefits from traditional rehabilitative techniques, he/she requires additional focus on areas of orientation, memory, attention, and self-regulation.
+Although initially the patient benefits from traditional rehabilitative techniques, he or she will require additional focus on areas of orientation, memory, attention, and self-regulation.
 Additionally, the patient's environment should be structured so that predictability reinforces memory.
-Lastly, generalization to real world settings is necessary during therapy if re-entry into the community is to be successful.
+Lastly, generalization to real world settings is necessary during therapy if reentry into the community is to be successful.

 Dementia results in generalized intellectual impairment that compromises communication ability.
 A result of diffuse, bilateral damage, dementia may be cortical and/or subcortical.
 The severity of language impairment is associated with impairment in other mental functions.
 Patients with dementia often are classified into the following stages:

-• Some difficulties with pragmatics, orientation, and word finding occur.
+• Early stage - The person is least affected; some difficulties with pragmatics, orientation, and word finding occur

 Assessment of the demented patient should include a full history and physical examination, as well as formal testing.
 The Mini Mental Status examination can be administered quickly and easily.
 The SLP can administer the Arizona Battery for Communication Disorders of Dementia to assess communicative deficits.
 Assessment should be performed at regular intervals to follow the patient's progression.